bitcoin-dev-tools/bgt/README.md

 ## About

-bgt is a tool to perform automated [Guix builds](https://github.com/bitcoin/bitcoin/blob/master/contrib/guix/README.md) of Bitcoin Core when a new tag is detected via polling the GitHub API.
+bgt is a tool to perform automated or semi-automated [Guix builds](https://github.com/bitcoin/bitcoin/blob/master/contrib/guix/README.md) of Bitcoin Core.

+These can be manually initiated, or trigger when a new tag is detected via polling the GitHub API.

 It can build, attest, and codesign tagged Bitcoin Core releases.

 ## Installation

 To install bgt-builder, you need to have Rust and Cargo installed on your system.
-Then, you can install it using Cargo:
+Then, you can install it either using Cargo:

 ```bash
 cargo install bgt